 The Prevailing Theory

 The most common viewpoint on dark matter is that it is made of WIMPS, or Weakly Interacting Massive Particles.
 These particles can pass through normal matter (known as baryonic), move at a slow rate, are generally unaffected by forms of electromagnetic radiation, and can clump together easily.
 Andrey Kravtsov has a simulator that concurs with this viewpoint and also shows that it helps clusters of galaxies stay together despite the expansion of the universe, something that Fritz Zwicky postulated about over 70 years ago after his own observations on galaxies noticed this peculiarity.
 The simulator also helps explain small galaxies, for dark matter allows the clusters of galaxies to remain in close proximity and cannibalize on each other, leaving small corpses behind.
 Furthermore, dark matter also explains the spin of galaxies.
 Stars on the outside spin as fast as stars near the core, a violation of rotational mechanics because those stars should be flung away from the galaxy based on their velocity.
 Dark matter helps explain this by having the stars contained within this strange material and preventing them from departing our galaxy.
-What it all boils down to is that without dark matter, galaxies would not be possible (Berman 36).
+It all boils down to that without dark matter, galaxies would not be possible (Berman 36).

 As for dark energy, that is still a great mystery.
 We have little idea as to what it is, but we do know that it operates on a grand scale by accelerating the expansion of the universe.
 It also seems to account for almost ¾ of all that the universe is made of.
 Despite all this mystery, several theories are hoping to sort it out.